 See the ‘Itinerary’ tab above for full itinerary details.

 - 24 Sep – 01 Oct 2021.
 Only £1795.
 Booking open.

 - 20 – 27 May 2022.
 Early booking price only £1795.
 Booking open.

 Single supplement only £190.
 Reserve your place early for the lowest price.

 - Seven nights’ accommodation with four nights in Navia and three nights in Oviedo.

-- All breakfasts and four evening meals, three of which are in traditional local restaurants.
+- All breakfasts and four evening meals, two of which are in traditional local restaurants.

 - Daily excursions with all transport, entrances and guiding.